Anon-Planet/thgtoa/guide.md

   [25]: #installation-6
   [Usage and Precautions:]: #usage-and-precautions
   [Appendix Z: Online anonymous payments using cryptocurrencies]: #appendix-z-online-anonymous-payments-using-cryptocurrencies
-  [Reasonably anonymous option:]: #reasonably-anonymous-option
+  [Using Bitcoin anonymously option:]: #using-bitcoin-anonymously-option
-  [Extra-Paranoid anonymous option:]: #extra-paranoid-anonymous-option
+  [Using Monero anonymously option:]: #using-monero-anonymously-option
   [Warning about special tumbling, mixing, coinjoining privacy wallets and services]: #warning-about-special-tumbling-mixing-coinjoining-privacy-wallets-and-services-wikiless-archiveorg
   [When converting from BTC to Monero:]: #when-converting-from-btc-to-monero
   [Appendix A1: Recommended VPS hosting providers]: #appendix-a1-recommended-vps-hosting-providers